Tracing Information Flow from Open Quantum Systems: Acknowledgments

 \section{Acknowledgments}

 We thank Harald Weinfurter for fruitful discussions and extensive support.
 We also thank Julian Roos for constructive exchange about open quantum systems.
 This work has been supported by the DFG Beethoven 2 Project No. WE2541/7-1, and by the DFG under Germany's Excellence Strategy EXC-2111 390814868.
+A.S. acknowledges funding from the European Research Council (grant no. 899368 ‘EPIQUS’), the Deutsche Forschungsgemeinschaft (grants SCHE 612/6-1, SZ 276/12-1, BL 574/13-1, SZ 276/15-1, SZ 276/20-1 and SFB 1477 “Light-Matter Interactions at Interfaces”, project number 441234705), and the Alfried Krupp von Bohlen and Halbach Foundation.
 J.D. acknowledges support by the international Max-Planck-Research school for Quantum Science and Technology (IMPRS-QST), and J.D.A.M. acknowledges support of the MCQST START fellowship.